 You might want to know: Will Acrylic Paint Stick to Plastics?

 Technically, you can put acrylic paint on your face, but it’s not recommended as it may contain harmful chemicals or pigments.
-For safe and effective face painting, we suggest using cosmetic-grade makeup products specifically formulated for skin use.
+For safe and effective face painting, I urge you to use cosmetic-grade makeup products specifically formulated for skin use.

 Also, make sure to follow recommended safety guidelines to protect your skin.